-The Hornbill Festival, which is called the ‘Festivals of Festivals’, is a 10-day annual cultural fest of Nagaland that showcases the rich and diverse Naga ethnicity through folk dances, traditional music, local cuisine, handicraft, art workshops etc. In a first, the 21st edition of this festival is to go digital from December 1 to 5 amid the coronavirus concerns.
-The start of this festival (December 1) marks the Nagaland statehood day.
+The Hornbill Festival, which is called the ‘Festivals of Festivals’, is a 10-day annual cultural fest of Nagaland that showcases the rich and diverse Naga ethnicity through folk dances, traditional music, local cuisine, handicraft, art workshops etc. The start of this festival (December 1) marks the Nagaland statehood day.

 Every year the Hornbill festival is celebrated between December 1 and December 10 in the northeast region and in the state of Nagaland.
 The festival is named after the Indian Hornbill Bird.
 It is a large and colourful forest bird.
 The festival is named after the bird as it is displayed in folklore of most of the the tribals in the state of Nagaland.